Occupational segregation in a Roy model with composition preferences: introduction

 Occupational segregation, particularly the under-representation of women in mathematics intensive (hereafter STEM) fields is well documented (see for instance \cite{KG:2017}).
 The under-representation of women in STEM fields is an important driver of the gender wage gap (see \cite{daymont1984}, \cite{zafar2013} and \cite{SHB:2019}, \citet{BK:2017}).
 Insofar as it reflects talent misallocation, it has significant growth implications (see \citet{Baumol:90}, \citet{MSV:91}, and \citet{HHJK:2019}).
 Occupational segregation may also affect welfare directly, through composition effects in utility (see \citet{FSL:2020}).

 Traditional explanations of the self-selection of women out of STEM fields hinge on pecuniary considerations.
 Differences in labor force participation profiles are blamed.
-According to \citet{Zellner:75}, women weigh early earnings more than career progression.
-According to \citet{Polachek:81}, women minimize the penalty from intermittent workforce participation. \citet{Becker:85} ascribes occupational segregation to differences in productivity, due to differential household responsibilities.
-Differences in productivity may also arise as a result of differences in field specific human capital accumulation as a result of gender stereotyping of learning and occupations, (see \citet{ES:2010} and \citet{Carlana:2019}).
-Finally, incomes of men and women may differ as a result of wage discrimination in STEM fields (see for instance \citet{BCJW:2016}).
+According to \citet{Zellner:75}, women weigh early earnings more than career progression. \citet{MP:74} and \citet{Polachek:81} explain differences in human capital accumulation over the life cycle by household specialization. \citet{Becker:85} ascribes occupational segregation to differences in productivity, due to differential household responsibilities.
+Differences in productivity may also arise as a result of differences in field specific human capital accumulation as a result of gender stereotyping of learning and occupations, (see \citet{ES:2010} and \citet{Carlana:2019}). \citet{Francois:98} explains occupational segregation with multiple equilibria arising from the interaction between household and labor market specializations.
+Finally, incomes of men and women may differ as a result of wage discrimination in STEM fields (see for instance \citet{BCJW:2016}), or from weak prejudice in wage postings as in \citet{LMD:2005}.

 Beyond pecuniary considerations, selection into STEM may be driven by composition preferences, either directly, through homophily (see \citet{Arrow:98}) or aversion to being in a small minority, or indirectly, through amenity provision.
 Minority stress is documented in \citet{Meyer:95}.
-Sexual harassment is more prevalent in male dominated occupations (\citet{GM:82} and \citet{WSL:2007}), and is measured in terms of compensating differentials in \cite{Hersch:2011}. \citet{Shan:2020} shows evidence of increased attrition of women randomly assigned to male dominated groups in experimental settings.
+Sexual harassment is more prevalent in male dominated occupations (\citet{GM:82} and \citet{WSL:2007}), and is measured in terms of compensating differentials in \cite{Hersch:2011}. \citet{Shan:2020} shows evidence of increased attrition of women randomly assigned to male dominated groups in experimental settings and \citet{BW:2021} shows evidence of increased attrition of women in graduate cohorts with no female peers.
 Composition preferences may also reflect preferences for amenities, such as workplace flexibility, whose provision depends on gender composition (see \citet{Usui:2008}, \citet{Glauber:2011}, \citet{WZ:2018} and \citet{MP:2017}).